In Lisbon, everything stops when fado is on. Silence rules the room, the lights dim, and only then the show begins.

 Finally, on Sundays, there’s timeless fado at Embaixada, where two generations, a young voice, and a consecrated singer, perform side by side.

-All shows start at 7 p.m. and you can buy tickets in advance here.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+All shows start at 7 p.m. and you can buy tickets in advance here.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Joana is a Portuguese travel writer based in Lisbon.
 On her blog City Odes, she writes about the hidden gems of Portugal, fun road trips and train rides worth taking.
 When she’s not typing away on her laptop, you can find her drinking an IPA on one of Lisbon’s latest craft beer bars.